 Dataverse repository software

-Dataverse open source repository software is used by over 75 organizations worldwide, including Harvard University.
-It was developed and is maintained by the Institute of Quantitative Social Science.
+Dataverse open source repository software has over 130 installations worldwide.
+It is developed and maintained by the Institute of Quantitative Social Science at Harvard University with The Global Dataverse Community Consortium.

 screens from different Dataverse repository software installations